-Make plans to be in Malta mid-to-late January for the Valletta International Baroque Festival, a two and a half week-long celebration that honors the baroque identity of the UNESCO World Heritage city of Valletta.
+Make plans to be in Malta mid-to-late January for the Valletta International Baroque Festival, a celebration that honors the baroque identity of the UNESCO World Heritage city of Valletta.
 The city was built shortly after the Great Siege by the Ottoman Empire in 1565, and with 320 monuments in a 0.2 square mile radius, it’s one of the most densely populated UNESCO World Heritage Sites in the world.
 The festival resounds with music from the baroque period when Valletta was built.
-There’s 10 different music venues, including the Manoel Theatre, one of the oldest working theaters in Europe.
+There are 10 different music venues, including the Manoel Theatre, one of the oldest working theaters in Europe.
 The perfect itinerary combines the best experiences of the Maltese islands by day, with musical ensembles in Valletta by night.

 Celebrate the traditions of the Rapa Nui culture at the Tapati Festival on Easter Island at the end of January.
 The yearly festival celebrates the traditional music, dance, and sports of the Rapa Nui culture with dance competitions, carving competitions, horse races, the Rapa Nui triathlon, and haka pei where villagers slide down the island’s steepest hill on banana trunks.
 The entire event culminates with the crowning of a festival queen by moonlight.

 Travel to Cambodia in January when the air is still cool.
 It’s definitely a peak season to travel because of the relatively cool and dry weather, but Ker & Downey will keep you from seeing too many crowds while also seeing the best the country has to offer.
 Temple hop between Angkor’s great marvels for a few days, then spend the second half of your trip lazing about in tropical island isolation on our Cambodian Chic journey.